AleksaMCode/AMx64/README.md

 </table>

 ### Supported instructions
-<p align="justify">This chapter provides a basic overview for a simple subset of the x86-64 instruction setfocusing on the integer operation.
-This section summarizes the notation used is fairly common in the technical literature.
+<p align="justify">This chapter provides a basic overview for a simple subset of the x86-64 instruction set, focusing on the integer operation.
+This section summarizes the notation used, is fairly common in the technical literature.
 In general, an instruction will consist of the instruction or operation itself (e.q., add, sub, etc.) and the operands.
 The operands refer to where the data (to be operated on) is coming from and/or where the result is to be placed.</p>

 > **_NOTE:_**
 >